vifon/texas/README.md

 or from a regular shell session.
 In the first case, it will use the current `tmux` window.
 In the second one, it will create a new `tmux` session **in the separate tmux daemon (named "texas")**.

+If you launch `texas` in an existing `tmux` session, you may close `ranger` and the shell should still be running as before launching `texas`.

+If you launch `texas` in a new `tmux` session (i.e. not from inside of an existing `tmux` session), the lifetimes of `ranger` and the shell are bound together: closing one will close the other.
+They may be considered a single application in that regard.
+Of course, if you open some more `tmux` windows (which `texas` by all means does *not* discourage), they will not be closed.

 **Switching windows**